 • Nonemployee compensation can include receipt of fees, benefits, commissions, prizes, and awards for services performed by a nonemployee.

-Beginning with the 2020 tax year, the IRS will require business taxpayers to report nonemployee compensation on the new Form 1099-NEC instead of on Form 1099-MISC.
-Businesses will need to use this form if they made payments totaling $600 or more to a nonemployee, such as an independent contractor.
+Beginning with the 2020 tax year, the IRS requires businesses to report nonemployee compensation on Form 1099-NEC instead of on Form 1099-MISC.
+Businesses will use this form if they made payments totaling $600 or more to certain nonemployees, such as an independent contractor.

 - You can expect to receive this new form from a business that paid you $600 or more for nonemployee compensation in tax year 2020 or later.

-- You should receive these forms by January 31 each year (February 1 in 2021 on account of January 31 falling on a Sunday). and use them to prepare your tax return.
+- You should receive these forms by January 31 each year and use them to prepare your tax return.